 (b) Response to a TO Voltage Set Point instruction shall be completed in no more than five minutes from receipt of the instruction.

-(c) Response to a VSS Dispatch Instruction that requires a change to the real power output of the Generation Resource shall be completed as soon as practicable.
+(c) Response to a VSS Dispatch Instruction that requires a change to the real power output of the Generation Resource shall be completed as soon as practicable, but not longer than 10 minutes from receipt of the instruction by the Resource Entity.

 (4) Shutting down and disconnecting Generation Resources from the ERCOT Transmission Grid: